 Today’s Author Spotlight is: Doc Coleman

-– A local steampunk writer, author of The Perils of Prague and The Shining Cog
+– A local (to me) steampunk writer, author of The Perils of Prague and The Shining Cog

 Readers, let’s welcome to my blog Doc, the gentleman adventurer.
 He’s agreed to visit and share with us today some dreams, some advice, and some reading recommendations.

 Doc, thanks for agreeing to be here today.
 Most interviews start off with bios and such, and while I’ll get to that, let’s start with the important stuff!